kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 Running Cypher queries in a shell editor is great during initial testing, but on completion, obtaining visual feedback is very useful in refining the data model.
-In a recent blog post, we introduced [Kùzu Explorer](../kuzuexplorer), a browser-based frontend that allows users to visualize their graph data and run queries interactively.
+In a recent blog post, we introduced [Kuzu Explorer](../kuzuexplorer), a browser-based frontend that allows users to visualize their graph data and run queries interactively.

 The explorer is currently only accessible via Docker, but a standalone application is on the way.
 To visualize